 - 2 tablespoon Ghee

 - Heat ghee in a pan.
-Add the whole spices and when the spices start to splutter add petha/pumpkin to the pan.
+Add the whole spices (dried whole chilies, Cinnamon, Whole black Cardamon, Cloves, star anise, Black peppercorns, and methi dana) to the pan.
+When the spices start to crackle add petha to the pan.

-- Add all the dry spices at this time and mix well.
+- Add all the dry spices at this time and mix to combine.

 - Add sugar and mix well.

-- Petha sabzi is ready once all the water is dried up.
+- Petha sabzi is ready once all the excess liquid has evaporated.

 Hey ruchi, I want to try this recipe, however I have a question.
 I observed that u have not added fennel seeds in the baghaar, n added it as a pwd.
 On the veggi.
 Correct me if aim wrong.
 Thanks!